kelu124/echomods/include/ppt_CLA.md

 * If the contributor keeps his/her copyright, and grants the project an irrevocable license to use his contribution, the contributor can share this contribution with other projects.
 * If the contributor assignts the copyright to the project, s.he may not be able to reuse this on other projects.

+## What is a CLA ?

+_"A Contributor Licence Agreement (CLA) is strongly recommended when accepting third party contributions to an open development project, such as an open source software project.
+In order to redistribute contributions, it is necessary to ensure that the project has the necessary rights to do so.
+A Contributor Licence Agreement is a lightweight agreement, signed by the copyright holder, that grants the necessary rights for the contribution to be redistributed as part of the project."_ [OSS Watch](http://oss-watch.ac.uk/resources/cla)

 ## Inputs / outputs

 A __license__ grants "outbound" rights to the user of of project.
 But the project does not give copyrights to the user.